-Regardless of who has created and / or developed the theory, the quintessence is then understood as the true nature of things in their purest and most perfect state and therefore, difficult to achieve and even to see.
+Regardless of who has created and / or developed the theory.
+The quintessence is the true nature of things in their purest and most perfect state.
+And therefore, difficult to achieve and even to see.

 From a cosmic point of view, Quintassence can be termed as dark matter or antigravity.
-Of course, few scientists have been able to agree on the existence of this “fifth element” and since it is something that can not be seen or touched, it is difficult to be accepted from skepticism.
-However, from the point of view that is defined, the quintessence is an energy that resides in all things and of a purity impossible to equal by any terrestrial element.
+Of course, few scientists have been able to agree on the existence of this “fifth element”.
+And since it is something that can not be seen or touched.
+It is difficult to accept.
+However, the quintessence is an energy that resides in all things.
+And of a purity impossible to equal by any terrestrial element.

 Other meanings are: